BLACK MINERS MUSEUM

 as well as a variety of additional, supporting organisations and individuals from around the world, passionate about preserving and sharing diverse heritage.

-Achieved with valuable support from the National Lottery Heritage Fund (NLHF), National Lottery Players, our partners, stakeholders and the public.
+Achieved with valuable support from the National Lottery Heritage Fund (NLHF), National Lottery Players, The Cultural Fund, Nearer Neighbours, the Department for Levelling Up, Housing and Communities (Gov.UK), our partners, stakeholders, volunteers and the wider public.

 Legacy & Impact

-Due to the resounding success of Nottingham News Centre’s various industrial heritage projects: Miners of African Caribbean Heritage, Narratives from Nottinghamshire (2015-2016) and Digging Deep, Coal Miners of African Caribbean Heritage National Narratives from across the UK (2017-2018) to name a few, and the momentum gained from in public interest for diverse heritage, we have helped secure a lasting legacy through our products and services for diverse education provision.
+Due to the resounding success of Nottingham News Centre’s various industrial heritage projects: Miners of African Caribbean Heritage, Narratives from Nottinghamshire (2015-2016) and Digging Deep, Coal Miners of African Caribbean Heritage National Narratives from across the UK (2017-2018) to name a few, and the momentum gained from in public interest for diverse heritage, we have helped secure a lasting legacy for diverse industrial heritage through our products and services for diverse education provision, from the UK to the world.

 Enterprise Growth Through Diverse Leadership

-Our projects, products and services will continue and develop, building on resilience, quality provision and testimonials, to help us continue to diverse heritage enterprise growth through diverse leadership.
+Our projects, products and services will continue and develop, building on resilience through diverse leadership to help us continue to diversify heritage and social enterprise growth through quality provision, testimonials and services.

 Audience Engagement

-Our work preserving and sharing local and national diverse heritage helps to attract and to engage new and younger audiences, diverse groups and hard to reach communities by sharing and celebrating the contributions of and from diverse communities, encouraging full participation and membership in our global story and shared, multicultural history.
+Our social mission preserving and sharing local, national and international heritage helps to attract and to engage new and younger audiences, diverse groups and hard to reach communities by sharing and celebrating the contributions of and from diverse communities, encouraging full participation and membership in our global story and shared, multicultural history.

 Help us continue this important, diverse, national mining heritage work preserving and sharing heritage by making a donation today.